Customs and immigration, ETA, duty free and animals

 Regardless of status or origin, animals are not permitted in St Helier Marina.
 Vessels with animals on board wishing to berth in St Helier will be directed to Elizabeth Marina (subject to availability) or to the holding pontoons on number 4 and 5 berths outside St Helier Marina.

-Pet passport information on Government of Jersey website
+Pet passport information on gov.je

 Boats with animals on board arriving from other territories or countries